 To remove an unwanted items from previous terms, check the adjacent box and click on update.

 For a refresher on any of the import/export process of each tool, refer to the Tool tutorial in User Group Modules.

 The course roster is loaded into Live course sites starting on the Thursday prior to the start of the quarter.
-At that point, enrolled students can login to Etudes sites that are Published.
+At that point, enrolled students can only login to Etudes sites if the sites are Published.